 For more privacy, hail a black cab.
 A 10-minute journey will cost approximately £10 ($13), while Uber also operates in the city.
 Should the weather hold, don’t forget about London’s bike hire schemes.
 Official Santander Cycle Hire bikes have the most extensive network, followed by dock-free Ofo and Mobike.
 No one in their right mind drives in London, but should you opt to hire a car, you’ll need to remember to pay the Congestion Charge.
 Its zone is marked, and payment is by phone.

-Best time to visit London?
+When is the Best time to Visit London?

 London has a mild climate compared to continental Europe or North America, meaning it can be visited at pretty much any time of year.
 The summer months of June to August offer the warmest temperatures and least rain, but also the biggest crowds.
 Late spring and early autumn are probably the periods most-beloved of Londoners themselves, with mild temperatures and beautiful blue skies, at least most of the time.